-The BAM Board of Directors is entirely unpaid and made up of four Officers (President, Vice President, Secretary and Treasurer) and three Directors (one 1-year seat, one 2-year seat, one 5-year seat).
-Addition Directors’ positions may be added, up to 5 total, as written in BAM’s bylaws.
+The BAM Board of Directors is entirely unpaid and made up of four Officers (President, Vice President, Secretary and Treasurer) and three Directors (two 1-year seats, two 2-year seats, one 5-year seat).
 The Officers are up for reelection every year, with the BAM calendar year commencing at the April meeting.

 Kathi Adams — Secretary

 Kathi is from our area but moved to Northern Utah for 8 years.
 After returning “home” she knew she wanted to volunteer somewhere helping animals.
 In August 2018 Kathi showed up at That BAM Place with a bag of dog food and asked, “How can I help?”
 She has been volunteering with us ever since.
 Kathi, and her husband Jeff, have adopted 2 guinea pigs and a dog from BAM.
 They enjoy the outdoors and love taking Harley camping and hiking.

 Beth is a co-founder of Special FX Lighting, Inc., and has worked with the company for the past 25 years.
 Currently Beth holds the title of President and manages the day to day activities of Special FX, which includes project management and quotations.
 She has been a member of the Board of Directors for her company since 1998.

 Beth volunteers with BAM because she likes animals in general, and dogs in particular.

 Beth has been a BAM Director since the organization's inception in 2006.

 Email Beth: Beth@BAMutah.com